cckok3/starter-academic/content/authors/admin/_index.md

 superuser: true
 highlight_name: false
 ---
 I am currently a PhD Student at Monash University.
 My research interests include Economic History, Political Economy, and Applied Microeconomics.
+Before this, I was a research assistant under the division of Strategy at INSEAD.

-I'm passionate about using historical data to understand the economics and politics of Southeast Asia.
+I use historical data to understand the economics and politics of Southeast Asia.
 My current research explores the impact of a large-scale colonial resettlement programme in a Southeast Asian country.